-Potential impacts of a proposed use on the refuge's purpose(s) and the Refuge System mission
+Potential impacts of a proposed use on the refuge's purpose(s) and the Refuge System mission populations, and their habitats.

-Use of the Refuge to conduct research will benefit refuge fish, wildlife, plant populations, and their habitats.
 Monitoring and research investigations are an important component of adaptive management.
-Research investigations would be used to evaluate habitat restoration projects and ecosystem health (CVJV 2009a, 2009b, 2009c, 2010; Gardali et al. 2006; Golet et al. 2003, 2008, 2013; RHJV 2004).
+Research investigations would be used to evaluate habitat restoration projects and ecosystem health (CVJV 2009a.; CVJV 2009b.; CVJV2009c.; CVJV 2010; Gardali et al. 2006; Golet et al. 2003; Golet et al. 2008; Golet et al. 2013; RHJV 2004; USFWS 2009).
 Specific restoration and habitat management questions would be addressed in most research investigations to improve habitat and benefit wildlife populations.
 Monitoring would be standardized to help refuge managers identify less productive areas that may be suitable for habitat enhancement and restoration (Elzinga et al. 1998; Ralph et al. 1993).